Enantiopure drug

-An enantiopure drug is a pharmaceutical that is available in one specific enantiomeric form.
-Most biological molecules (proteins, sugars, etc.) are present in only one of many chiral forms, so different enantiomers of a chiral drug molecule bind differently (or not at all) to target receptors.
-Chirality can be observed when the geometric properties of an object is not superimposable with its mirror image.
-Two forms of a molecule are formed (both mirror images) from a chiral carbon, these two forms are called enantiomers.
+An enantiopure drug is a pharmaceutical available in one specific enantiomeric form.
+Most biomolecules (proteins, sugars, etc.) are present in only one of many chiral forms, so different enantiomers of a chiral drug molecule bind differently (or not at all) to target receptors.

+The use of a drug with a single enantiomer intends to make it more effective.
 One enantiomer of a drug may have a desired beneficial effect while the other may cause serious and undesired side effects, or sometimes even beneficial but entirely different effects.
 The desired enantiomer is known as an eutomer while the undesired enantiomer is known as the distomer.
 When equal amounts of both enantiomers are found in a mixture, the mixture is known as a racemic mixture.
 If a mixture for a drug does not have a 1:1 ratio of its enantiomers it is a candidate for an enantiopure drug.

 Advances in industrial chemical processes have made it economical for pharmaceutical manufacturers to take drugs that were originally marketed as a racemic mixture and market the individual enantiomers, either by specifically manufacturing the desired enantiomer or by resolving a racemic mixture.
 On a case-by-case basis, the U.S. Food and Drug Administration (FDA) has allowed single enantiomers of certain drugs to be marketed under a different name than the racemic mixture.
 Also case-by-case, the United States Patent Office has granted patents for single enantiomers of certain drugs.
 The regulatory review for marketing approval (safety and efficacy) and for patenting (proprietary rights) is independent, and differs country by country.